jkeohan/rctr-8-2-21/w05d09/intro-to-useContent.md

 So far, we have been passing props down from parent to child components.
 In most instances, this is the easiest way to handle sharing information between parent and child components.

-But, as your tree grows, you'll find yourself passing props down through multiple levels.
+But, as your tree grows, you'll find yourself passing props down multiple levels.
 In the example below sending a single value of state all the way down to the the last child requires passing it down as props through every intermediary Component in the hierarchy.

 <img src="https://i.imgur.com/G08K3c9.png" width=400/>